mitchtang/mitchtang.gibhub.io/_pages/about.md

 * I received my Ph.D. from Department of Economics, [Michigan State University](http://econ.msu.edu) in 2009.
 * My research interests are **empirical industrial organization** and **contract theory**.
 * I also have some works in **applied micro** including **health** and **family**.
-* My current research focus on the medical providers' behavior under National Health Insurance in Taiwan.
+* My current research focus on medical providers' behavior under National Health Insurance in Taiwan.
 Current research topics include:
   * The effect of physican agency on physicians' prescription choices and prescription quality.
   * Medical providers' behavior under the global budgeting system in Taiwan